Senate confirms Miguel Cardona as education secretary

 WASHINGTON – The Senate confirmed Miguel Cardona to serve as education secretary Monday, vaulting the little-known Connecticut educator into the center of the national debate over how to reopen schools for face-to-face classes.

-Cardona’s nomination moved through the Senate without any significant controversy.
+The Senate vote was a bipartisan 64-33 for Cardona, whose nomination moved through the Senate without any significant controversy.
 It marked a strong contrast to his immediate predecessor, Betsy DeVos, who needed the tiebreaking vote of Vice President Mike Pence to win confirmation.

 “At this moment of crisis, Dr. Cardona is exactly the leader we need at the Department of Education,” said Sen. Patty Murray, D-Wash., chairwoman of the Senate Education Committee.
 “He has the experience, principles and perspective that we need in this critical role.”

-Cardona, 45, was born into poverty to Puerto Rican parents before becoming a teacher, principal, administrator and, in 2019, Connecticut’s education commissioner.
+Cardona, 45, was born into poverty to Puerto Rican parents before becoming a public school teacher, principal, administrator and, in 2019, Connecticut’s education commissioner.

 As education secretary, he will be tasked with helping to reopen schools, addressing long-standing equity gaps exacerbated by the pandemic and managing the federal government’s $1.5 trillion student loan portfolio.